 According to press reports, the White House began requiring CDC experts to coordinate with the Office of Vice President Mike Pence before speaking with members of the press or public about the pandemic.
 This policy was put into place after public health officials publicly contradicted the administration’s messaging, which has included inaccurate and misleading information.
 In addition, the CDC has imposed its own restrictions on the ability of its employees to speak publicly in the past.
 To the extent that these policies prevent CDC employees from speaking out as private citizens, they raise serious First Amendment concerns.

 On March 19, 2020, the Knight Institute submitted a FOIA request for records related to these CDC and White House policies.
 The Institute filed this lawsuit to expedite and enforce the request.
+The agency subsequently produced certain records but refused to produce part or all of others.
+The Knight Institute challenged the CDC’s withholdings and the adequacy of its search, and on September 17, 2021, the district court ordered the CDC to release in full or in part the withheld documents and ordered the agency to conduct a new search.

 Case Information: Knight First Amendment Inst. at Columbia Univ. v.
 CDC, No. 1:20-cv-2761 (S.D.N.Y.).